-Carl represents electric cooperatives, municipal utilities, landowners, and business interests before the PUC.
-He has assisted clients in matters involving applications for Certificates of Convenience and Necessity (CCN), service area exceptions, service area disputes, and permission to implement new wholesale transmission rates.
+Carl represents electric cooperatives, municipal utilities, landowners, and business interests before the Public Utility Commission of Texas and courts.
+He has assisted clients in matters involving applications for certificates of convenience and necessity (CCN), service area exceptions, service area disputes, retails rates and wholesale transmission service rates in ERCOT.
 Carl has served as lead counsel in numerous contested case hearings, including matters involving transmission lines, rate changes, and load transfers.
-He also assists the firm's electric cooperative clients on a variety of matters ranging from legislation, regulatory compliance, corporate governance, pole attachments, rural broadband, privacy and data security, employment matters and business transactions.
+He also assists the firm's clients on a variety of matters ranging from legislation, regulatory compliance, corporate governance, generation interconnections, data mining loads, pole attachments, rural broadband, privacy and data security, easements and business transactions.

 As legal counsel to an association of regulated consumer lenders, Carl has broad knowledge of federal and state regulations governing consumer lending.
 His experience includes compliance with industry-related laws, privacy and data security regulations, and consumer protection regulations, such as the Gramm-Leach-Bliley Act, Dodd-Frank Act, Fair Credit Reporting Act, Red Flag Identity Theft Prevention rules, Risk-Based Pricing rules and various other regulations implemented by the Consumer Financial Protection Bureau, Texas Office of Consumer Credit Commissioner and Texas Finance Commission.
 Carl has also represented clients in rulemaking proceedings and has litigation experience dealing with fair debt collection and privacy matters.

-Carl serves as regulatory counsel on a variety of healthcare matters.
-He represents clients at the Texas Legislature and before state agencies in rulemaking, licensure and compliance-related issues.
-He has assisted clients before numerous state boards and agencies, including the Texas Department of Insurance, Texas Health and Human Services Commission, Office of the Attorney General, Office of Inspector General, and Texas State Board of Dental Examiners.
+Carl serves as legal counsel to an association of licensed dentists, giving him experience on a variety of healthcare matters.
+He represents clients at the Texas Legislature and before state agencies in rulemaking and compliance-related issues affecting the practice of dentistry.
+He has assisted clients before the Texas Health and Human Services Commission, Office of the Attorney General, Office of Inspector General, and Texas State Board of Dental Examiners.

 News & Publications